MISSION & GUIDING BELIEFS FAQs

 How did you come up with the refreshed mission statement and guiding beliefs?

 Our refreshed mission statement is the result of a collaborative process led by Hanahauʻoli School’s Board of Trustees.
-Over the past year and a half, the Mission Statement Task Force engaged faculty and staff, parents, alumni, former faculty and staff, former parents, former students and others to shape both the mission statement and guiding beliefs.
+Over the past year and a half, the Mission Statement Task Force engaged trustees, faculty and staff, parents, alumni, former faculty and staff, former parents, and grandparents to shape both the mission statement and guiding beliefs.

 What is progressive education?